• About

 Most shareholders hold a common goal: the desire to see the business succeed.
 Yet shareholder disputes can take on a life of their own, becoming destructive to business operations and sidelining the company’s objectives entirely.
 For this reason, achieving a swift resolution is essential.

-The key to preventing catastrophe revolves around the formation of strong shareholder agreements and effective dispute resolution strategies.
-Our team prioritizes prevention when possible, and we help business owners draft strong shareholder agreements that ensure disputes can be managed early, with little effect on the company.
+The key to preventing catastrophe lies in the formation of strong shareholder agreements and effective dispute-resolution strategies.
+Our team prioritizes prevention when possible and helps business owners draft strong shareholder agreements that enable disputes to be managed early, with minimal impact on the company.

 If conflict has escalated, however, dispute resolution is necessary.
 At Hone Law, we approach shareholder disputes from a multi-view perspective, looking at the issue holistically to develop the most effective resolution strategy.
 Generally, dispute resolution can take three forms, which include the following: